 Depending on the industry’s needs, companies consider various factors when selecting their cloud platform.
 Here are some of the parameters to consider:

 Among additional factors for choosing a cloud security service provider, performance and reliability can directly impact business productivity and revenues.
 Unreliable cloud platforms may offer good response time but have exceptionally high downtime.
-Based on your business requirements, consider performance-related metrics such as:
+Based on your business requirements, consider performance-related metrics such as:- Response time

 A CloudZero report revealed that 58% of companies adopting the cloud have no control over their cloud-associated costs.
 Since 2022, business disruptions due to high cloud costs have doubled from 11% to 22%.
 Cloud cost is a major factor when choosing the right cloud platform.